NVIDIA/aistore/README.md

 * Prefetch
 * Consensus voting when electing a new leader

-At the time of this writing the corresponding RESTful API can query a single xaction kind: "rebalance".
+At the time of this writing the corresponding RESTful API can query two xaction kinds: "rebalance" and "prefetch".
 The following command, for instance, will query the cluster for an active/pending rebalancing operation (if presently running), and report associated statistics:

 ```
 $ curl -X GET -H 'Content-Type: application/json' -d '{"what": "xaction", "props": "rebalance"}' http://192.168.176.128:8080/v1/cluster